 - Assess their suitability for development and the likelihood of development coming forward (availability and achievability).

-The SHLAA is not a decision making document and it does not allocate land for housing.
-The judgement over the suitability of a site for housing in the SHLAA does not in any way impact the determination of any future planning application on that site.
+The SHELAA is not a decision making document and it does not allocate land for development.
+The judgement over the suitability of a site for development in the SHELAA does not in any way impact the determination of any future planning application on that site.

-The boundaries of the SHLAA sites can be found on our mapping system on the link below.
+The boundaries of the SHELAA sites can be found on our mapping system on the link below.
 You will need to click on the quick link 'View maps of the city on our web mapping system'.
-The SHLAA sites mapping can be found under the 'Planning' heading on the left of the mapping system.
+The SHELAA sites mapping can be found under the 'Planning' heading on the left of the mapping system.

-The SHLAA has been produced in accordance with the National Planning Policy Framework (NPPF) (2012) and National Planning Practice Guidance (NPPG) (2014).
-The Housing Market Area (HMA) wide Housing and Economic Land Availability Assessment Methodology Paper (2016) sets out how SHLAA’s across Leicestershire will be carried out in line with the national guidance.
+The SHELAA has been produced in accordance with the National Planning Policy Framework and National Planning Practice Guidance.
+The Housing Market Area (HMA) wide Housing and Economic Land Availability Assessment Methodology Paper (2016) sets out how SHELAA’s across Leicestershire are carried out in line with the national guidance.

-You can find the SHLAA 2016 update, SHLAA site summary and Housing and Economic Land Availability Assessment Methodology Paper - 2016 documents below.
+You can find the SHELAA 2017 update, SHELAA site summary and Housing and Economic Land Availability Assessment Methodology Paper - documents below.